William J. Dungan, O.D.

-Dr. Dungan founded our practice in 2007 and continues to see patients part time while overseeing all practice operations.
+Dr. Dungan founded our practice in 2007.
 He received his Doctorate of Optometry degree and Bachelor of Science degree from Indiana University School of Optometry.
 Dr. Dungan also majored in Chemistry while attending Eastern Kentucky University.
 While attending IU, he served as president of the Fellowship of Christian Optometrists and published a research paper on Accommodative Testing.
 While at IU, he served as an Associate Instructor in Diagnostic Procedures of Optometry, teaching underclassmen the skills needed to perform a proficient ocular examination.

 He is a member of the American Optometric Association and the South Carolina Optometric Association.
 He has been recognized by Marchon, Inc. as a leader in the optometric field for offering superior product selections and customer service.
 He has also been recognized by the Management and Business Academy for providing legendary patient care.